 The prices for renting an apartment in Barcelona depends on your own needs and in which area you are planning to live in.
 Sharing an apartment is of course cheaper than having your own studio.
 But also living close to the beach and the area El Raval is cheaper, although I would personally not recommend living in this area.
 El Born or El Gotic are more accessible in terms of price and are also safer and a nicer area to live in.
 Eixample is a bit more expensive, but a very desirable neighbourhood to live in!

 The prices are not always the same as you see on the website.
-This is because you need will probably need to pay an agency fee of 10% over the overall contract price, or sometimes the agency fee is equal to 1 month rent.
+This is because will probably need to pay an agency fee of 10% over the overall contract price, or sometimes the agency fee is equal to 1 month rent.
 This is important to take into account.
 Also, the utilities (gas/water/wifi/etc.) are not always included in the rental price.
 This is normally, on average, around 150 euros per month depending on the apartment.
 Make sure you always double check the additional fees with the real estate agent.
 Another important thing to take into account is the deposit, this is usually equal to 2 months of rent which you will pay prior to your stay.

 For renting an apartment (depending on the agency and real estate agent) you will need specific documents.
 My passport and payment transactions were in my case already enough.
-However, some real estate agents can also ask for proof of work (e.g. a contract), a NIE or other details.
+However, some real estate agents can also ask for proof of work (e.g. a contract), an NIE or other details.

 Timing is the last important thing to take into account.
 The timing of searching for an apartment in Barcelona is probably different than in your hometown.
-When I came to Barcelona, I started looking for an apartment half a year before, not knowing that it was way too early (yes the real estate agents were laughing at me)!
+When I came to Barcelona, I started looking for an apartment half a year before, not knowing that it was way too early (yes, the real estate agents were laughing at me)!
 Do not go searching for your apartment in July when you will move to Barcelona in September.
-The chance that you can find something then, is very unlikely.
+The chance that you can find something then is very unlikely.
 When there is an available apartment on the website, this means that you can go in the apartment right away!
 So, remember not to start your apartment search too early.